Manaslu Circuit Trek - 15 Days

 Accommodation: Teahouse

-• Day 14: Trek from Bimthang to Tilije
+• Day 13: Trek from Bimthang to Tilije

 Today, you will climb downhill from Bimthang, walking through beautiful trans-Himalayan woods back to the Dudh Khola.
 Along the way, you can stop at the settlement of Kharche.
-From here, the trail becomes a little rough as it descends towards the Goa, a rather large Gurung village.
+From here, the trail becomes rough as it descends towards the Goa, a rather large Gurung village.
 Staying on the northern bans of the river, the path then finally reaches Tilije.

 Altitude: 2300m